Continue with Facebook

 As DMD progresses, most children will eventually need help walking and moving.
 Assistive devices like canes, walkers, wheelchairs, and motorized scooters can help children with DMD move around safely.

 Your child deserves the chance to continue participating in spaces and activities they enjoy.
-As walking becomes more difficult for your child, you may need to make changes to your home and advocate for accessibility at school or in public places.
+As walking becomes more difficult for your child, you may need to make changes at home and advocate for accessibility at school or in public places.
 In your home, you might consider widening doorways to accommodate a wheelchair and adding ramps or stair lifts to make sure your home is accessible.

 You can help your child live a healthy and fulfilling life, both before and after they lose the ability to walk, by providing the support and care they need.
 Although mobility issues bring many challenges for both the person with DMD and their family, leaning on caregiver resources, your care team, and your friends and family can help you cope with these challenges.